Women Group Travel With Independence

 Independent Travel… with Other Women

-If you want to travel with someone you know but your pocketbooks and vacation times do not fall into line, consider finding a travel partner through a website such as Connecting: Solo Travel Network (www.cstn.org).
-For a small membership fee you can have access to approximately 1,500 members who are also looking for travel partners.
-The majority of the CTSN membership consists of women, so there may be plenty of opportunities for you to find a suitable connection.
+If you want to travel with someone you know but your pocketbooks and vacation times do not fall into line, consider finding a travel partners through a website such as can be found on the women group travel section of TransitionsAbroad.com.
+The organizations function, in part, as a network of women of all ages who travel and vacation in small groups.
+The membership consists of women, so there may be plenty of opportunities for you to find suitable connections if you so desire.

 Search for a travel partner with similar interests and inquire about her sleeping patterns (if you will be sharing a room), eating preferences (she might eat her big meal at breakfast while you love a big lunch), travel style (fast- or slow-paced), and budgeting parameters.
 You may have the option of sleeping in a room alone with plenty of free/alone time.